mawrkus/joey-the-differ/README.md

   source: 'source value',
   target: 'target value',
   meta: {
-    op: 'the operation that happened on the value: add, delete, update or type-change',
+    op: 'the operation that happened on the value: add, remove, or replace',
     reason: 'an explanation of why the source and target values are not equal',
     // ...
     // and any other value returned by your custom differs or by Joey in the future